Patsy Walker: Patsy Walker, A.K.A. Hellcat! and Civil War II

-As part of the "All-New, All-Different Marvel" line, She-Hulk eventually gets unable to afford Hellcat as an investigator and fires her friend, which also forces Walker to move out of Walters' office building (the same place where Howard the Duck works).
+As part of the "All-New, All-Different Marvel" line, She-Hulk eventually becomes unable to afford Hellcat as an investigator and fires her friend, which also forces Walker to move out of Walters' office building (the same place where Howard the Duck works).
 Walker moves to the Brooklyn apartment of Ian, an Inhuman who she met when he used his powers to steal from an armored truck.
 Ian gets a job with Walker's old friend Tom Hale (known as "Tubs" in the romance comics) and inspires her to open a work agency for other superpowered people.
 To her chagrin, Walker also learns that her old rival Hedy Wolfe has obtained the rights from Walker's late mother Dorothy to republish the Patsy Walker comics.
-With the help of She-Hulk and Jessica Jones, Walker gets the rights back by proving that Dorothy was sedated and thus not in full mental capacities when she signed the comics off to Hedy, making it a void contract.
+With the help of the She-Hulk and Jessica Jones, Walker gets the rights back by proving that Dorothy was sedated and thus not in full mental capacities when she signed the comics off to Hedy, making it a void contract.

-During the "Civil War II" storyline, Patsy Walker learns that She-Hulk is in a coma at the Triskelion.
+During the "Civil War II" storyline, Patsy Walker learns that the She-Hulk is in a coma at the Triskelion.
 America Chavez allows Patsy to visit her.
-After the visit, Patsy tells Howard the Duck and the other tenants about She-Hulk's current condition, and moves her offices to where Jennifer operated as a lawyer.
+After the visit, Patsy tells Howard the Duck and the other tenants about the She-Hulk's current condition, and moves her offices to where Jennifer operated as a lawyer.

 Afterwards, Hedy dupes Patsy's ex-husbands Mad-Dog and Daimon Hellstrom into fighting her.
 Daimon sends Patsy to a dimension ruled by the demon Belial, who tries to bring Hellcat to his side.
-Patsy then confronts her former friend Black Cat, now leading a gang of criminals.
-Patsy suddenly catches a cold that causes her to alter reality when she sneezes.
+Patsy then confronts her former friend the Black Cat, now leading a gang of criminals.
+Patsy suddenly catches a cold that causes her to alter reality whenever she sneezes.
 After several disasters, Patsy accidentally makes a building disappear.
-Hedy then calls Patsy and reveals that she is dating the demon Belial, who helps Patsy overcome her grief over She-Hulk and cures her of the cold.
-Patsy then receives a check for a big amount of money from She-Hulk and takes Ian, Tom, and Jubilee to the mall.
+Hedy then calls Patsy and reveals that she is dating the demon Belial, who helps Patsy overcome her grief over the She-Hulk and cures her of the cold.
+Patsy then receives a check for a big amount of money from the She-Hulk and takes Ian, Tom, and Jubilee to the mall.
 While shopping, they encounter two teenage girls pretending to be supervillains, who are revealed to be Patsy's biggest fans.
 Ian then figures out that the girls like each other and resolves their dispute.
 After that, Patsy expresses joy of how her life has changed.

 Powers and abilities

-Hellcat possesses a superhuman level of physical abilities.
-She has different psionic powers due to Moondragon's Titania technology, including telekinesis, sensing psychic phenomena, and the ability to cast mental illusions.
-Hellcat can grow her nails into sharp claws.
+Hellcat possesses a superhuman level of physical abilities including enhanced strength, speed, reflexes, agility, endurance, and senses.
+She has different psionic powers due to Moondragon's Titanian technology, including telekinesis, sensing psychic phenomena, and the ability to cast mental illusions.
+Hellcat can change her nails into sharp claws.
 She is able to summon a magic cloak with enchanted properties at will that she uses to sense mystical phenomena or deflect mystical attacks.
 She uses retractable claws and grappling hooks on her wrists.
 Hellcat is a well-trained martial artist and gymnast.